 Some bakers make what is called "decorators buttercream."
 This uses all shortening, but these frostings aren't used for frosting a cake.
 They're used for making little decorative flowers and piping onto the cake borders, words, and other decorations.

 You can make this buttercream frosting without egg whites, but the egg whites give the frosting a little bit more firmness.
 Your best bet is to use liquid pasteurized egg whites that you buy at the store.
 Along with the basic buttercream recipe, there are two useful variations, one for making chocolate frosting and one for cream cheese frosting.

 The recipe will make about 6 cups of frosting, which is enough to frost one round 10-inch or 12-inch two-layer cake.
 If you're frosting cupcakes, this recipe is enough for about 48 cupcakes, assuming about two tablespoons of frosting per cupcake.
 If you'll be piping the frosting on in a tall swirl, you should probably figure 24 cupcakes instead.

 - 2 pounds confectioner's sugar

 - 2 oz. egg whites (or whites of two eggs)

 - 1 tablespoon pure vanilla extract

 - 2 teaspoon lemon juice (optional)

 - Combine the butter, shortening, and sugar in the mixing bowl of a stand mixer.
-Using the paddle attachment on slow speed, cream the ingredients together until fully mixed.
+Using the paddle attachment on slow speed, cream the ingredients together until they are fully mixed.

 - Now add the egg whites, vanilla, and lemon juice while beating at slow speed until the frosting is smooth, scraping down the sides of the bowl frequently with a rubber spatula.
 You can add a few drops of food coloring during this step if you want a colored frosting.
 Less is more with food coloring.
 Start with just a drop or two and then add a drop at a time until you achieve the desired color.